 When there are many alternative names, but no official, use one you think is most recognised or your personal favourite.
 It with short names when the names are similar.
-Symbolic links can help in this last case.

 14 Distributing

 If you are planning on maintaining ponysay in your favourite operating system you should first read Section 10.1 [Required runtime dependencies], page 22 and Section 10.2 [Optional runtime dependencies], page 22.
 If your OS does not follow Filesystem Hierarchy Standard (FHS), e.g. installing amusement binaries in /usr/games instead of /usr/bin or only supporting /opt equivalent directories you should read about configurations in Section 11.1.2 [Custom installations], page 23.